Hello Are you worried about your Pet? We’re here to help…

 Cats love sunbathing but will often choose an inappropriate spot.
-Try and ensure your cat does not get locked into the greenhouse or car by accident.
-Never leave a cat in its carrying basket in the car when it is hot, even with a window open.
+Try to ensure your cat does not get locked in a greenhouse, conservatory or car by accident.
+Never leave a cat in its carrying basket in a car, even with a window open.
 Heat stroke kills rapidly.
-The signs are obvious; your cat will be restless, pant excessively and drool.
+The signs are obvious — your cat will be restless, pant excessively and drool.
 If your cat is not treated quickly he will collapse and fall into a coma.
-If you suspect that your cat is suffering from heat stroke, lower its temperature by bathing it in cool — not cold — water and seek veterinary attention immediately… this is an emergency.
+If you suspect your cat is suffering from heat stroke, lower its temperature by bathing it in cool — not cold — water and seek veterinary attention immediately.
+Heat stroke is an emergency.

 4. Fish hooks

-Fishing is a popular spring and summer activity and we occasionally see cases where cats have eaten bait – along with the hook.
-We have also seen cases where cats have stepped on hooks.
-If your cat has stepped on or swallowed a fishing hook – DO NOT PULL ON THE LINE.
-Tie the line to your pet’s collar or keep hold of the end to prevent them swallowing the whole lot and contact your vet.
+Fishing is massively popular in the summer and we occasionally see cats who have either swallowed a fish hook or stepped on one.
+If your cat has done either do not pull on the line.
+Instead, tie it to your pet’s collar or keep hold of the end to prevent them swallowing the whole lot and contact your vet straight away.

 Parasites such as fleas and ticks are more prevalent in the warmer months.
-Regular treatment with the appropriate product should keep things under control.
-Check your pet’s fur frequently for any signs of fleas or flea dirt.
-If you are struggling to keep parasites under control make sure you have treated your cat’s bedding and the house and speak to your vet for further advice about the best products to use.
-Read more about how to protect your cat from ticks, mites and fleas.
+Regular treatment should keep things under control.
+Just remember to check your cat’s fur frequently for any signs of fleas or flea dirt.
+If you are struggling to keep parasites under control make sure you have treated your cat’s bedding and the house.
+It’s also worth speaking to your daytime vet about the best products to use.

 Insect stings are another potential summer hazard for cats, particularly for those who can’t resist trying to make friends with bees flying from flower to flower.
-If your cat is stung near its mouth or in its throat the airway may swell and restrict breathing.
+If your cat is stung in the mouth or throat the airway may swell and restrict breathing.
 Some cats may also be allergic to bee and wasp stings.
 If you think your cat has been stung, contact your vet for advice.
-Read more about dealing with insect stings.

-Rarely seen, but occasionally cats will disturb an adder in the long grass.
-Bites result in swelling, pain, vomiting, diarrhoea, incoordination and collapse.
-If you think an adder has bitten your cat seek veterinary help immediately.veterinary help immediately.
+Snake bites are rarely seen in cats, but occasionally they will inadvertently disturb adders hidden in long grass.
+Bites can result in swelling, pain, vomiting, diarrhoea, incoordination and collapse.
+If you’re worried your cat has been bitten by a snake seek veterinary help immediately.